22 ways to save money on renting

-Well, first of all, landlords who offer to include bills in the rent will usually add the condition of 'fair usage'.
-Your tenancy agreement should specify just what this amount is, but this immediately dampens your dreams of 24/7 central heating.
+Landlords who offer to include bills in the rent will usually add the condition of 'fair usage'.
+Your tenancy agreement should specify just what this amount is, but it immediately dampens your dreams of 24/7 central heating.

-Chances are you'll be much better off asking to pay your bills separately, and scouting out a great deal using our student bills comparisons.
+Chances are, you'll be much better off asking to pay your bills separately, and scouting out a good deal using our student bills comparisons.
 Once you've done that, check out our tips to help you save on your energy bills.
 You'll be absolutely rolling in it.